tomasc/mongoid_activity_tracker/README.md

 end
 ```

-Then, specify your subject when tracking the activity along the action:
+Then, specify your subject when tracking the activity:

 ```Ruby
 my_tracker = MongoidActivityTracker::TrackActivity.with(MyTracker, current_user)